psoukie/zipchord/README.md

 To define a new chord, select the word you want to define, and press and hold Ctrl-C until a dialog box appears.
 Next, type the individual keys (without pressing Shift or any function keys) and press OK.

+## Menu Options
+To open the menu, click the ZipChord icon in the Windows tray, or press and hold Ctrl-Shift-C.

+The dictionary group shows the current dictionary and the number of chords it contains.
+You can select a different dictionary file, open it for direct editing, and reload the dictionary if changes were made to the file.

-To open the menu, click the ZipChord icon in the Windows tray, or press and hold Ctrl-Shift-C. From the menu, you can select a different dictionary file or open it for direct editing.
-You can also change the sensitivity of the chord recognition (the delay that triggers a chord) or temporarily disable the chord recognition.
+The chord recognition option allows you to change the sensitivity of the chord recognition (the delay before multiple keys held down are treated as a chord) or temporarily disable the chord recognition.
+It also has three options for smart punctuation:

+* Off: Spaces and capitalization are never adjusted around punctuation.
+* For chords: Spaces are added and words are capitalized only when punctuation precedes or follows chorded entry.
+* All input: Spaces are always added after punctuation and words are capitalized even for regular typing.

 ## Chord Dictionary
 ZipChord uses a separate text file with a dictionary of chords and the full words.
 ZipChord will remember the last used dictionary.
 (Note: When you run ZipChord for the first time or the dictionary isn't available, it will either open a chord*.txt file in its working folder or will create a new chord.txt.)